ANSSI-FR/OVALI/README.md

 You can select nodes and edges, drag nodes, zoom in and out using the mouse.
 Multiple node and edges selection can be achieved by pressing `Ctrl` while selection is done.

 Hovering a node or an edge displays its properties in a tooltip.
-The statusbar at the bottom of the interface displays more detailed information, i.e. source and target nodes for an edge.
+The status bar at the bottom of the interface displays more detailed information, i.e. source and target nodes for an edge.

 Using the right click button on a node, or in an empty area of the graph will display the context